njgeorge000158/Aviation-Accidents-Visualization-Project/README.md

 # Aviation Accidents Visualization Project
 ----
 Air travel stands as an undeniable revolution in the transportation sector, delivering a multitude of invaluable advantages: unprecedented speed, unparalleled global connectivity, and a continuous drive for innovation.
 Nevertheless, the aviation industry encounters its fair share of challenges, especially concerning the issue of safety.
-In this project, we delve into the intricate tapestry of aviation safety, exploring how it varies among different countries, aircraft types, and operators in a comprehensive analysis of aviation accident data collected over 50 years (1970-2022).
+In this project, we delve into the intricate tapestry of aviation safety, exploring how it varies among different countries, aircraft types, and operators in a comprehensive analysis of over 50 years of aviation accident data (1970-2022).

 Questions we considered:
 * Where are aviation accidents likely to occur?